Payday Loans San Antonio logo

 Payday Loans San Antonio operates as a loan marketplace and lead aggregator rather than a direct lender.
 The company connects borrowers with third-party lenders and lending partners through an online platform, positioning itself as a intermediary that simplifies the loan application process by consolidating multiple lender options into a single entry point.

 The platform offers personal loans ranging from $1,000 to $50,000, with funding available in as fast as 24 hours.
-The company advertises no origination fees, no prepayment penalties, and no hidden fees, with a 100% free application process.
+The company advertises no origination fees, no prepayment penalties, and no fees to verify, with a 100% free application process.
 Applicants complete an online form, receive loan offers from matched lenders, and can accept terms directly with their chosen lending partner.
 The FAQ indicates that many lenders in their network offer $100–$5,000 loans, though loan availability varies by state and applicable legal restrictions.

 The company emphasizes security and privacy, stating they use industry-recognized encryption technology to protect personal information and secure data transmission.
 They position themselves as a time-saving alternative to visiting multiple websites and completing separate applications.
 Notably, the company explicitly disclaims responsibility for loan inquiries, approvals, funded loans, and payments—directing all customer service questions to the actual lender or lending partner.